 1. Download the file to your PC.
 When prompted, "Open" the zip file.
 If the zip file is Saved instead of Opened, find it in the web browser's Downloads list or at the bottom of browser window and click on it to open.
 In the window that comes up. drag the folder containing the required files onto your desktop so that it can be found easily, e.g.:

 \Desktop\MGL GEN2 Bootload Firmware V376

-2. In that folder on the Desktop, there will be three files:
+In that folder on the Desktop, there will be three files:

-MGL GEN2 V376.production.hex PIC32UBL.exe USB Bootloader Instructions.pdf
+MGL GEN2 V376.production.hex (firmware file) PIC32UBL.exe (the programmer) USB Bootloader Instructions.pdf (these instructions)